API Service Component

 - Return clear error messages - Help users understand what went wrong

-- Check existing_records when needed - Prevent duplicates and conflicts
+- Check all_records when needed - Prevent duplicates and conflicts

 - Use appropriate column types - INTEGER for numbers, TEXT for strings, etc.